-17The share of counties' 1860 revenue in each industry, the HHIs, and frontier status are moderately predictive of 1860 county gaps (a within R-squared of 0.15, after conditioning on state fixed effects and latitude/longitude, which mostly reflects the influence of the 31 industry shares).
+24The share of counties' 1860 revenue in each industry, the HHIs, and frontier status are moderately predictive of 1860 county gaps (a within R-squared of 0.15, after conditioning on state fixed effects and latitude/longitude, which mostly reflects the influence of the 31 industry shares).

-direct effect on outcomes, and row 23 controls for whether a county had a Civil War battle, the number of battles (cubic polynomial), and the number of casualties (cubic polynomial), all interacted with year fixed effects.18 Row 24 instead drops all counties with battles with over 500 casualties, while row 25 drops all counties with any noted battle.
+changed differently over this period even in the absence of changes in the railroad network.
+For row 19, before calculating county productivity, we drop all industries strictly related to war production and in row 20 we drop industries more broadly related to war production (as defined in Appendix A).
+Alternatively, in rows 21 and 22, we instead control for the 1860 share of revenue in war-related industries under each definition.
+These adjustments do not have large effects on the estimated coefficients.
+The Civil War itself may have had a direct effect on outcomes, and row 23 controls for whether a county had a Civil War battle, the number of battles (cubic polynomial), and the number of casualties (cubic polynomial), all interacted with year fixed effects.
+Fow 24 instead drops all counties with battles with over 500 casualties, while row 25 drops all counties with any noted battle.
 Row 26 drops counties on the border of the Union and the Confederacy.
 Row 27 drops Confederate states, row 28 includes only slave states, row 29 drops slave states, and row 30 drops the Southern region.
 The estimates are stable across these sample changes.
 When excluding areas from the regression sample, we continue to include them in the measurement of other counties' market access.

 Our baseline empirical specification estimates the impacts of market access, controlling for county fixed effects and state-by-year fixed effects, such that the identifying variation is within-state relative changes in counties' market access.
-In rows 31 and 32, we report similar estimates when also controlling for region-by-year fixed effects (20 regions) or subregionby-year fixed effects (106 subregions) that further restrict the analysis to relative changes in county market access within nearby economic regions that cut across state and county boundaries.
+In rows 31 and 32, we report similar estimates when also controlling for region-by-year fixed effects (20 regions) or subregion-by-year fixed effects (106 subregions) that further restrict the analysis to relative changes in county market access within nearby economic regions that cut across state and county boundaries (mapped in Seaber, Kapinos and Knapp, 1987).
 We assign each county the share of its area in each region or subregion, and control for those shares interacted with year fixed effects.